Community & Equity Workshop Series

 Equity 102 encourages participants who have completed Equity 101 to go further to foster critical self-awareness as they explore their own identities, including their unique characteristics and social locations.
 Throughout the workshop, participants will discuss how their identities shape their beliefs, values, expectations, perceptions, and actions and develop skills for engaging across difference at WSU.
 Equity 101 is a prerequisite for this workshop.

 Equity 103: Moving From Equality Towards Equity (Prerequisites: Equity 101 & 102)

 Equity 103 will expand participants’ understanding of how they can build an equity-minded WSU.
 Participants will examine the distinct difference between equity and equality; explore concepts of power, marginalization, and privilege; discuss historical and ongoing inequities in society; and build skills for fostering equity.
 Equity 101 and 102 are prerequisites for this workshop.

 “Great conversations all around.
 I liked breaking down certain questions.
 This workshop will allow me to explain terms much better when working with students.” ~Equity 101 Participant

 "I'm very interested in continuing on in the upcoming (Equity 102 & 103) workshops...this training helped me learn new ways of being open.
 Thank you!" ~Equity 101 Participant

 "I'm so glad I took Equity 101...it empowered me to have conversations I used to think were hard; this workshop gave me even more tools to take on the perspectives of people I work with and deepen those conversations." ~Equity 102 Participant

-The certificate is designed to further expand participants' understanding of Diversity, Equity, Inclusion, and Social Justice and add depth to the growing conversations occurring across the WSU system.
+The certificate is designed to further expand participants' understanding of Diversity, Equity, Inclusion, and Social Justice, support related university initiatives in policies and practice, and add depth to the growing conversations occurring across the WSU system.